 But you don’t even have to use tweezers, either.
 Using their fingers to pick up the pom-poms also helps develop their pincer grasp.

-Using the tweezers takes coordination and strength.
 Your preschooler or toddler might grasp the tweezers with their whole hand or even use bother hands.
 If either is the case, it’s because his fingers are not strong enough.
-But no matter the grip on the tweezers, your preschooler will be strengthening his hands.

 Talk to Your Preschoolers and Toddlers While Doing this Activity